 The National Quality Mark Scheme (NQMS) for land affected by contamination is a scheme that has been developed by the National Brownfield Forum to provide visible identification of documents that have been checked for quality by a Suitably Qualified and experienced Person (SQP).
 It provides increased confidence and improved quality of submissions made under regulatory regimes, particularly planning applications, related to previously used land.

-The NQMS was launched in January 2017 (www.claire.co.uk/nqms).
-CL:AIRE acts as the administrator for the scheme.
+The NQMS was launched in January 2017 and CL:AIRE acts as the administrator.
+More information can be found via www.claire.co.uk/nqms.

 The Definition of Waste: Development Industry Code of Practice (DoWCoP)